yangbinchao/XVO/README.md

-# My thesis in here!
-Welcome to my thesis code and other things from tyut.
-I hope I could done this with gooooood job!
+# This project is no longer supported

 # Note:
-1. this code is yangbinchao's thesis code.
-2. the record in there: https://note.youdao.com/s/YoEzDG9F
-3. base on python 3.8 and pytorch.
+1. base on python 3.8 and pytorch.
-4.
-5.

-# Use:
-Notice: all coding should care your file path.
+2. all coding should care your file path.
+3. normally, the time-using is 2 days and 2 Titan X GPU are used, if the train time overtime, please to check the img_size and the number of datasets.

 ## Installation
 > pip3 install -r requirements.txt